Ordering Repeat Prescriptions

 Important Information about your Sleeping / Anxiety Medication (Benzodiazepines and Z Drugs)

 Sleep and anxiety medications work best if you only use them for short-term situations.
 If you need to use them for a longer time, it's best to use them only when needed to avoid getting dependent on them or building up a tolerance.
-Please read the attached information here for more details.
+Please see further information here.

 Prescription Charges and Exemptions